hannesdelbeke/brain/environment variable.md

 ---
 aliases:
 - env var
 - env vars
+sentiment:
+- 5
+sentiment-hash: a0fc3171
+sentiment-label:
+- factual
+tags:
+- technical
+- work
 ---

 An environment variable is a variable that's accessible to your whole environment.
 It is often used to control software.